世界で初めてのミリ波干渉計

-世界で初めてのミリ波干渉計 The First mm-wave Interferometer for Astronomy
+The First mm-wave Interferometer for Astronomy in the world 1960-70s

-designed in 1960's at the Department of Physics, Nagoya University, by
+the Department of Physics, Nagoya University.

 Based on mm-wave experiments at 70 and 35 GHz with single dish telescopes,

-Construction of 8-element 35 GHz interferometer with maximum baseline of 16 m
+the construction of 8-element 35 GHz interferometer with a maximum

-for solar observations was accomplished in 1970-1971 resulting in several papers
+baseline of 16 m for solar observations was accomplished in 1970-1971,

-on radio bursts and the chronosphere physics of the quiete Sun as below.
+resulting in several papers on radio bursts and the chronosphere physics

 was operated till 1980's.